Martnat8/ROB421-Portfolio/README.md

 ##  Folder Overview

+### `Face Script/`
+A standalone **Pygame-based animation script** that simulates SAMI’s facial expressions on an LCD screen.
+It includes animated blinking eyes, shifting pupils, and a talking mouth effect designed to run as a full-screen overlay.

 ### `Motion Files/`
 Contains all robot **motion sequences** in `.json` format.
 Each file defines a series of keyframes that control SAMI's servo positions, timing, and optional audio/emotion metadata.
 These are parsed by the SAMI robot’s runtime to execute expressive, timed motions.